Captain Carrot and His Amazing Zoo Crew!: Zoo Crew reunited

 In Teen Titans (vol. 3) #30-31 (December 2005-January 2006), the Zoo Crew made their first return appearance in some time, in stories presented as excerpts from a comic book story "Whatever Happened to Captain Carrot?" that Kid Devil reads in #30.
 In these excerpts, the Zoo Crew is shown to have mostly disbanded and now lives in a "darker" world than in their prior adventures.
 Little Cheese is dead.
 Yankee Poodle has lost her secret identity and is a fugitive from the law, accused of trying to assassinate President Mallard Fillmore.
-Fastback has disappeared, Pig-Iron and Rubberduck operate as underground superheroes against the current anti-superhero law and Captain Carrot is in self-imposed retirement after the death of his partner, Carrie Carrot, at the hands (or paws) of Armordillo and Frogzilla.
-He has not left his apartment in years, and drinks heavily out of guilt over Carrie's death.
+Fastback has disappeared, Pig-Iron and Rubberduck operate as underground superheroes against the current anti-superhero law, and Captain Carrot is in self-imposed retirement after the death of his partner, Carrie Carrot, at the hands of Armordillo and Frogzilla.
 The only Zoo Crew member prospering is Alley-Kat Abra, who has revealed her identity publicly and become a world-famous magician.
-The story is a parody of the grim and gritty trend most often identified with the late 1980s to early 1990s superhero comics, and it includes references to several of DC's own series (such as Batman: The Dark Knight Returns and Watchmen, including the cover of the Captain Carrot comic, which bears a resemblance to the cover of Watchmen #1).
+The story is a parody of the grim and gritty trend most often identified with the late 1980s to early 1990s superhero comics, and it includes references to several of DC's own series (such as The Dark Knight Returns and Watchmen).

-A new hero, the American Eagle, overhears Pig-Iron, Rubberduck and Yankee Poodle at the scene of Little Cheese's murder when they decide to regroup in order to avenge him.
-Acting independently of them, he confronts Roger Rodney Rabbit and bullies him into becoming Captain Carrot again.
-The others are disappointed when Abra refuses to rejoin the team, but rejoice when the American Eagle brings Captain Carrot back to them.
+A new hero, American Eagle, overhears Pig-Iron, Rubberduck and Yankee Poodle at the scene of Little Cheese's murder when they decide to regroup to avenge him.
+Acting independently of them, he confronts Rodney and bullies him into becoming Captain Carrot again.
+The others are disappointed when Abra refuses to rejoin the team, but rejoice when American Eagle brings Captain Carrot back to them.
 Their investigation reveals that the crimes against their members are connected.
 The president bribed Alley-Kat-Abra to reveal all of the Zoo Crew's secrets to the government; she took the money and made herself rich and famous.
-She banished Fastback into the future, killed Little Cheese and framed Yankee Poodle for the crime when she got too close to finding out what had happened to Fastback.
+She banished Fastback into the future, killed Little Cheese, and framed Yankee Poodle for the crime when she got too close to finding out what had happened to Fastback.
 When Alley-Kat-Abra is arrested for murdering Little Cheese, she tells them that she did it simply because she is a cat and cats hate mice.
-The Zoo Crew inducts the American Eagle as their newest member and heads into the future to retrieve Fastback.
-Issue #31 was drawn by ghost artist Scott Roberts.
-Many fans spotted the difference and complained.
-Scott Shaw had, in fact, drawn the pages, before DC's switch to another artist.
+The Zoo Crew inducts American Eagle as their newest member and heads into the future to retrieve Fastback.